madsbuvi/MTY_CL/readme.md

 Changelog
 ======
+* 0.52
+  * Fixed a minor gaff leading to multi-gpu setups using only 1 GPU (i forgot to update a counter...).
 * 0.51
-  * Fixed a problem where MTY_CL would report and out-of-memory error with some simple targets.
+  * Fixed a problem where MTY_CL would report an out-of-memory error with some simple targets.
 * 0.50
   * Returned to a single-executable as AMD driver issues are resolved.
   * The program no longer spits out an error message if it finds a platform with no devices.